All Episodes

 She's still foxy as hell.

-Um, I was at a candidate thing um at a library here in New Hampshire, and each can't each democratic primary campaign had a representative that would speak for five minutes, make the pitch for their candidate, and then answer any questions.
+And each Democratic primary campaign had a representative that would speak for five minutes, make the pitch for their candidate, and then answer any questions.

-I'm like, well, you know, we uh we're we're the campaign that uh we're not we're not as good looking as uh John Delaney, but you know, I think we're a close second.
+I'm like, well, you know, we're the campaign that we're not as good looking as John Delaney, but, you know, I think we're a close second.

 That's why we have giant billboards of our candidate here in New Hampshire.